 I loved almost everything I ate in Ferrara and Modena.
 Some other favorites included:

-- tortellini in brodo (such a simple dish)
+- tortellini in brodo (meat-filled tortellini in broth — such a simple dish)

 - gnocco fritto — fried dough, liked a salty donut, served as an appetizer alongside salumi, balsamic vinegar, and other spreads